 1.)
 Play games that promote social activism or pro-social behavior.
 There is excellent research indicating that individuals who play pro-social games are more likely to engage in helpful behavior than those who play violent games.
-Many games that promote pro-social causes such as environmental awareness, charitable contributions, and concern for refugees and the victims of war (examples for each type of game) can improve social awareness.
+Many games that promote pro-social causes such as environmental awareness (Unravel, Unravel 2), empathy and helping others (Stardew Valley, Animal Crossing New Horizons), and concern for refugees and the victims of war (Bury Me My Love) can improve social awareness.

 2.)
 Ask your child to teach you how to play a selected game or app.
 Following the age-old attitude that teaching may be the best way to learn provides other activities to improve self-awareness skills.
 Ask your child to teach you how to play a game she particularly enjoys.
 Use this as an opportunity to have her develop appropriate listening and observational skills.
 Give her some instructions beforehand, such as informing her that you don’t know anything about the game or the controller and that she may need to think about you as if you were an alien from another planet.

 3.)
 Play games that require collaboration and some communication.
-Games such as New Super Mario Bros U or Monster Hunter 3 Ultimate can also be used to improve social skills and relationships in youngsters who are reserved in group settings.
+Games such as WarioWare Keep It Together or Snipperclips can also be used to improve social skills and relationships in youngsters who are reserved in group settings.
 Playing these types of video games with one’s friends needs somewhat less conversation but still requires cooperation and, at times, collaboration.